cysouw/qlcMatrix/README.md

     install.packages("qlcMatrix")
     library(qlcMatrix)

-The version here at github is normally slightly ahead of the CRAN version, and you can install the most up-to-date version using:
+The version here at Github is normally slightly ahead of the CRAN version, and you can install the most up-to-date version using:

     install.packages("devtools")
     devtools::install_github("cysouw/qlcMatrix")